Nebraska Pheasant Hunting: The Best Corny Advice for Birds

 In Nebraska, hunting hours for pheasants begin 30 minutes before sunrise and end 30 minutes after sunset.
 Hunters must adhere strictly to these designated times, as hunting outside the legal shooting hours may have serious consequences.

-Information on obtaining necessary licenses or permits
+Obtaining necessary licenses or permits

 Before embarking on an exciting pheasant hunting adventure in Nebraska, obtaining the appropriate licenses or permits as required by state law is necessary.
 For residents of Nebraska who are 16 years old or older, a Nebraskan resident small game license must be obtained from the Nebraska Game and Parks Commission (NGPC) website or authorized vendors throughout the state.